Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Believe me when I say that you don’t want to experience an incline bench collapsing when you’re lifting heavy weights to burn fat.

-The other thing to look for is a powder coated frame.
-Apparently, this type of paint should last a lot longer [1].
+The other thing to look for is a powder-coated frame.
+According to a study on Research Gate, this type of paint should last a lot longer [1].

 2 - Durability